-Here is the natural wier on the Arriege just before it joins the Garonne. t wier It is one of the piers which also served the function of a ford.
+Here is the natural wier on the Arriege just before it joins the Garonne.
+It is one of the wiers which also served the function of a ford.

 Many other barriers lay in the path of both John and Ximene as they learned about themselves, about life and the world in which they lived.